The Injustice Wound

 The Most Important!☝

-Remember that no matter what interventions you make with your child, the important thing is that he feels that HE HAS THE RIGHT to think, to feel, to choose, or to do what is important to him.
-Your role is simply to help him take care of himself and become more independent and responsible.
-This MAY mean giving him more wiggle room for error !
+Remember that no matter what interventions you make with your children, the important thing is that they feel that THEY HAVE THE RIGHT to think, to feel, to choose, or to do what is important to them.
+Your role is simply to help them take care of themselves to become as autonomous and responsible as possible.
+This MAY mean giving them more wiggle room for error !
 And yes, it can take some letting go!😄

 My Healing Work…🤗

-Recognizing your NEEDS, and reviewing your strategies and behaviors can go a long way.
+Recognizing my NEEDS, and reviewing my strategies and behaviors went a long way!
 However, the wound of injustice is one that touches the soul… the heart!❤

-For me, the healing work began by doing what my mind/ego prevented me from doing; FEEL the emotions that were at the origin of my attitudes or behaviors.
+For me, the healing work began by doing what my mind/ego prevented me from doing; FEEL the emotions that were behind the needs behind my attitudes or behaviors.

 And the more I was open and able to observe myself (meditation sure helped!), the less resistance there was to feeling those emotions.
-This then allows to remove deeper conditionings and create more lasting changes in beliefs or behaviors.
+This then allowed me to remove deeper conditionings and create more lasting changes in beliefs or behaviors.

-By welcoming these emotions buried in my body to feel them fully, I allow an understanding that my mind had blocked until then.
+By welcoming these emotions buried in my body to feel them fully, I allowed an understanding that my mind had blocked until then.

 This led me to become more and more aware of my responsibilities in what I experienced in terms of surrendering my power to others and experiencing unfairness… Thus diverting me from my autonomy and my freedom!